 A: The district will ensure that students and staff have access to drinking water during the school day.
-Drinking fountain spouts will not be used.
 Drinking fountain bottle fillers will be accessible and will be cleaned and disinfected regularly.

 Q. Will lunches need to be brought to school every day?
 Or will they be provided?
 Will hot meals still be available?

 A: School meals will continue to be available to all students, including those attending school in-person and those learning remotely.
 Students may also bring lunches from home and meals will be eaten in classrooms.
-Cafeterias and other congregate spaces will not be used.
-In addition, students will not have access to microwaves or vending machines.
 Students will be encouraged to perform hand hygiene before and after meals.
 The sharing of food/beverages will be discouraged, and food allergies will be addressed to protect the health of all students.

-Q: Where will students eat breakfast and lunch, and how will they order meals?
+Q: Where will students eat breakfast and lunch?

 Q: How will students pay for their meals?

 A: We strongly encourage all parents to utilize the MySchoolBucks program to keep cash transactions to a minimum.
 Any cash used for meal purchases must be in exact change and in an envelope labeled with the student’s name.
 There will be no fee charged to add funds to a student’s account.

 Q: What hygiene practices will keep students safe during meals?